How to Stop Dog Urine From Destroying Your Lawn

 Tip #5 – Don’t Re-Seed The Damaged Area – Transplant Grass From Elsewhere

-Here at DIY Gardening, we have a small garden with just enough space for a greenhouse.
-Next to the greenhouse, we keep five rectangular trays in which we grow grass, the exact same grass that we have in our lawn, from the same seeds.
+I have a small garden with just enough space for a greenhouse.
+Next to the greenhouse, I keep five rectangular trays in which I grow grass, the exact same grass that we have in my lawn, from the same seeds.

-Whenever there’s damage to our lawn, perhaps from pets digging, urinating or from wild animals such as badgers, we cut out the damaged area of grass and transplant a neat rectangular section from one of our trays.
+Whenever there’s damage to my lawn, perhaps from pets digging, urinating or from wild animals such as badgers, I cut out the damaged area of grass and transplant a neat rectangular section from one of the trays.

-After a week of watering in, the grass usually roots into the soil and because the grass is identical the one grown in our lawn, you can’t see that a repair has taken place.
+After a week of watering in, the grass usually roots into the soil and because the grass is identical to the one grown in the lawn, you can’t see that a repair has occurred.

 Compared to re-seeding, this is a much easier and quicker way to repair a small section of damaged lawn.

-While not a solution for regular dog urine damage, it’s perfect for occasional accidents.
+While not a solution for regular dog urine damage, it’s perfect for occasional accidents and one-off damage.

 Tip #6 – Choose Hard Wearing Pet-Tolerant Grass Mixtures